CaptainM777/geode/README.md

 4. Run `thor geode:start` (or `thor geode -s` for short) on the command line.
 It will automatically load all crystals present in the `app/main` directory.
 To run crystals present in the `app/dev` directory, run `thor geode:start -d` for dev crystals, `thor geode:start -a` to run all crystals, and `thor geode:start --load-only=one two three` to run only the specified crystals.

 ## Other
+If you want to see what you can do with Geode once you're done setting it up, click [here](https://github.com/hecksalmonids/geode#user-content-development).
+Ignore the instructions above the "Development" header, as that information is specific to the original repo.